Placing a booking

 The other way to ensure you get the best rate is to correctly indicate the composition and number of your traveling party when requesting your fares and schedules.
 This will allow us to determine eligibility for some reduced fares such as child, youth or senior fares when offered by the rail carrier.

-Sometimes, certain products within your booking are not available for confirmation at the time of booking and one of our Travel Consultants needs to manually confirm your order.
+Sometimes, certain products within your booking are not available for confirmation at the time of booking and one of our Travel Consultants needs to manually confirm your booking.
 Once the booking is confirmed, they will contact you to advise it has been finalized and issued.

 - A price change may have occurred between the quoted fare and best available fare found at the time of confirmation.
 In these cases, we will attempt to confirm your trip at the current available fare.
-If the fare is less, your order will be processed at the reduced rate.
+If the fare is less, your booking will be processed at the reduced rate.
 If the fare is higher, we will request your approval before finalizing the transaction.

 - Due to unavailability of the rail carrier’s reservation system, immediate confirmations may not be possible at the time of booking for some of your products.
 For these cases, as soon as the carrier’s system becomes available again, we will attempt to confirm your itinerary.
 If a fare increase should occur, we will request your approval before finalizing the transaction.